MehrdadSamadishadlou/Python_for_Beginners/nexercises.md

       If the age is forty or above, the program should output "middle-aged".

 4. Write a program that prompts the user to enter three numbers: A, B, and C. If A is even or both B and C are even, the program should print "good".
 Otherwise, it should print "bad".
 Try to achieve this using the OR and AND operators.

+5. Write a program that prompts the user to enter four numbers and prints the maximum value among them.

+6. Write a program that assists consumers in deciding whether to consume a food product based on the colors of the health guide labels.
+If a product meets the following conditions, print the message "Do not consume."
+Otherwise, print the message "Safe to consume":
+      - It has at least three red labels.
+      - It has at least two red labels and at least two yellow labels.
+      - All labels are either yellow or red (meaning we don't have any green labels!).